Gordon Henderson (politician): Political career

+Henderson was re-elected at the 2015 general election with a slightly decreased majority of 12,168 and a slightly decreased vote share of 49.5%.

 He was a supporter of the Better Off Out campaign which called for the United Kingdom to leave the European Union.
-In 2010, he stated that the non-Conservative politician he most admired was Nigel Farage.
+In 2010, he had stated that the non-Conservative politician he most admired was Nigel Farage.
 In 2014, Henderson responded to speculation about a possible defection to UKIP by issuing a statement saying defection was something he had considered, but he viewed their other policies as "muddled and contradictory".

+At the snap 2017 general election, Henderson was again re-elected, increasing his vote share to 60.2% and his majority to 15,211.

-During the 2019 General Election Henderson increased his vote share at the election by over 7%.
+During the 2019 general election Henderson increased his vote share at the election by over 7% to 67.6% He increased his majority from 15,211 to 24,479.

-In March 2023, Henderson announced he would retire at the next general election.
+In March 2023, Henderson announced he would retire at the 2024 general election.

 Personal life

-Henderson was born in the Medway towns.
-He is married with three children, and seven grandchildren.
+Henderson was born in Gillingham.
+He is married with three children, and has seven grandchildren.
 Henderson has lived on the Isle of Sheppey for over 30 years.
 He is a long time supporter of Gillingham F.C. and Partick Thistle F.C.
-Henderson has been involved in local voluntary work, as an instructor in the Army Cadet Force, as a director of the SWIM training centre (Sittingbourne) and as a school governor at Eastchurch Primary School (Sheppey) and the Cheyne Middle School (Sheppey).
+Henderson has been involved in local voluntary work, as an instructor in the Army Cadet Force, as a director of the SWIM training centre in Sittingbourne and as a school governor at Eastchurch Primary School in Sheppey and the Cheyne Middle School in Sheppey.
 He is currently chairman of Litter Angels, which holds annual workshops in primary schools across Sittingbourne and Sheppey and runs an anti-litter poster competition.